-The Pittsburgh Urban Teaching Corps (PUTC), a teacher residency program developed by Propel Schools, is now accepting applications through October 31, 2016.
+The Pittsburgh Urban Teaching Corps (PUTC), a teacher residency program developed by Propel Schools and Chatham University, is now accepting applications through October 31, 2016.
 Please allow ample time to complete the application.
 Learn more about this important program below.

 - About the PUTC

 - Application Process